 AM-101 for acute inner ear tinnitus.
 One of the frequent causes of acute inner ear tinnitus is traumatic insult such as exposure to excessive noise or middle ear infection (otitis media, or OM).
 Tinnitus, frequently perceived as a ringing in the ears, is the perception of sound when no external sound is present.
 Similar to pain, it is an unwanted, unpleasant and thus distressing sensation.
 Tinnitus may result in further symptoms such as inability to concentrate, irritability, anxiety, insomnia, and clinical depression.
 In many cases, tinnitus significantly impairs quality of life and affects normal day-to-day activities.
+In October 2010, we submitted an Investigational New Drug, or IND, application for AM-101 for human clinical testing.
 We have conducted Phase 2 trials in this specific tinnitus population with AM-101 which demonstrated a favorable safety profile.
-Furthermore, in our Phase 2 clinical trials, AM-101 showed a dose dependent, persistent and clinically relevant improvement, as compared to the placebo, in subjective tinnitus loudness as well as other patient reported outcomes, such as tinnitus annoyance, tinnitus severity, sleep difficulties and general tinnitus impact.
+Furthermore, in our Phase 2 clinical trials, AM-101 showed a dose dependent, persistent and clinically relevant improvement, meaning that the therapy had a practical effect, as compared to the placebo, in subjective tinnitus loudness as well as other patient reported outcomes, such as tinnitus annoyance, tinnitus severity, sleep difficulties and general tinnitus impact.
 Our Phase 3 clinical program, which is similar in design to our Phase 2 trial design, is being conducted under a SPA from the FDA and also incorporates guidance from the European Medicines Agency, or EMA.
 We expect to have top-line data in late 2015.
 We believe that AM-101 has the potential to become the first product approved for the treatment of acute inner ear tinnitus.